Roch Thériault: Abuse

 In 1989, when follower Solange Boilard complained of an upset stomach, Thériault performed another amateur surgery without anaesthesia.
 He laid her naked on a table, and punched her in the stomach, then forced a plastic tube into her rectum to perform a crude enema with molasses and olive oil.
 He cut open her abdomen with a knife and ripped out part of her intestines with his bare hands.
 Thériault made another member, Gabrielle Lavallée, stitch her up using needle and thread, and had the other women shove a tube down her throat and blow through it.
 Boilard died the next day from the damage inflicted by the procedures.
-Claiming to have the power of resurrection, Thériault bored a hole into Boilard's skull with a drill and then had other male members (along with himself) ejaculate into the cavity.
+Claiming to have the power of resurrection, Thériault had his followers saw off the cap of Boilard's skull and he ejaculated onto her brain.
 When Boilard did not return to life, her corpse was buried a short distance from the Ant Hill Kids' commune.